 The Colonel Benjamin Harrison Chapter of Monroe was formed in 1919 from members of a chapter in Shullsburg formed in 1909 (the Rhoda Hinsdale Chapter).
 Now it is 104 years of service.

 Currently there are thirty Chapter Members, two Associate Members, and six prospective members.

 Members live in Southwest Wisconsin, except for a few that have moved to warmer climates.
 Our members volunteer in many ways including aid to the local schools, Lafayette and Green County Historical Societies, election observers, food bank support, Girl Scouts, hospitals, churches, veterans organizations, active military support – virtually any community service.

 In addition to service, members attend the meetings and activities that we organize.
 Participating in state and national level events and service projects, magnifies our efforts.
 For example we were able to obtain matching grant funds from National DAR to fund the Darlington Area Veteran’s Memorial.
 And we sent linens for soldiers returning from the Middle East within a Wisconsin DAR project.
-We conduct a DAR Good Citizens program each year and select an essay winner from the entries using three impartial judges.
-The winner’s essay is entered in the state level competition.
+We conduct the DAR Good Citizens Award program for outstanding high school seniors in our area (15 schools).
 For more about what we do see the Activities page.